nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `get /hw HOSPITAL_WING`

-* `Hospital wing` only allows the following values: South, North, West, East
+* `HOSPITAL_WING` only allows the following values: South, North, West, East
 * The search is case-insensitive. e.g `souTh` will match `South`
 * All the patients in that hospital wing will be returned. e.g. `get /hw SOUTH` will return `John` `Peter` `Mary`
 * Patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `South No` will match `south`